Why are Korean and Japanese Families so Similar? Part 1: Neo-Confucianism

-As a Korea Studies geek and a blogger, normally I wouldn’t think twice about finding any similarities between (almost) any aspect of Japanese and Korean society, the wealth of English-language material on the former (albeit mostly on pornography and pop-culture) and the relative dearth of it on the latter compelling me to stress them simply for the sake of having something, nay anything to work with.
-But seriously though, while it would be professional suicide for Korean academics to publicly acknowledge this, the huge Japanese role in the development of literally both the modern Korean state and the economy has naturally left enduring legacies, and as a big proponent of the Marxian concept of base and superstructure – basically that much of a society’s oft-claimed timeless and enduring culture (one aspect of the superstructure) changes pretty damn quickly once economic structures or modes of production change (the base) – too, then it stands to reason that with still broadly similar economic structures centered around horizontal and vertically-integrated conglomerates known as keiretsu and chaebol respectively, then much about daily life in both societies – workplace culture, working hours, drinking-culture, male-breadwinner based welfare systems, gender divisions between work and the home, and so on – is also very similar, and it wouldn’t take much reading of just this blog alone to find that this indeed the case.
+As a writer about Korean society, but often lacking in English-language material, frankly it is always a temptation to stress its similarities with Japan, just for the sake of having something to work with.
+But seriously, the huge Japanese role in the development of both the modern Korean state and economy has left profound and enduring legacies.
+Add that I’m a big proponent of the Marxian concept of base and superstructure—basically that much of a society’s oft-claimed timeless and enduring culture (one aspect of the superstructure) changes pretty damn quickly once economic structures or modes of production change (the base)—too, then it stands to reason that, with still broadly similar economic structures centered around horizontal and vertically-integrated conglomerates known as keiretsu and chaebol respectively, then much about daily life in both societies (workplace culture, working hours, drinking-culture, male-breadwinner based welfare systems, gender divisions between work and the home, and so on) would also be very similar.
+And it wouldn’t take much reading of just this blog alone to find that this indeed the case.

-With that background then, there is always a danger of taking similarities as a given.
+With that background and strong inclination however, there is always a danger of taking similarities as a given.
 And particularly in this case, where the authors of the study point out that:

 And from which Samhita of the Feministing blog argues: